-While Netflix reported a loss of more than 200,000 subscribers during the first quarter of 2022, one of its main streaming competitors, Disney+, said in an earnings call this week that it gained 7.9 million subscribers during that time.
+While Netflix reported a loss of more than 200,000 subscribers during the first quarter of 2022, one of its main streaming competitors, Disney+, said in an earnings call on Wednesday that it gained 7.9 million subscribers during that time.

-According to The Hollywood Reporter, while viewers at home appear to have left Netflix for other streaming services, Hulu reported 300,000 new subscribers, hitting 45.6 million subscribers, and ESPN+ gained 1 million new subscribers to reach 22.3 million overall,
+While viewers at home appear to have left Netflix for other streaming services, Hulu reported 300,000 new subscribers to hit 45.6 million subscribers and ESPN+ gained 1 million new subscribers to reach 22.3 million overall, according to The Hollywood Reporter.

 The Walt Disney Co. owns ESPN+, which launched in 2018, as well as owning the majority of Hulu.
 Disney has 205.6 million subscribers across their three streaming platforms, just shy of Netflix' 221.6 million subscribers.

 "In spite of less-than-optimal results overall, because of the positive streaming numbers, Disney will do well," Shahid Khan, partner at Arthur D. Little, a technology and management consulting firm, said to Reuters.
 "As households rationalize their streaming choices, given the inflation, Disney+ will become one of the top choices and will become a real threat to Netflix."